About us

 As Aristotle says, "We are what we repeatedly do.
 Excellence then, is not an act, but a habit.”

-Stoics would carry these books filled with wisdom everywhere, so they could call upon their knowledge at a moments notice.
+Stoics would carry these books everywhere, calling upon their knowledge at a moment's notice.

-Committing Stoicism to habit is the reason we created Reliq.
+Committing Stoicism to habit, the way these enchiridions did is the reason we created Reliq.